 I think this is achievable via

-Having done that, I also needed to flush out the bad old records. stackoverflow
+Having done that, I also needed to flush out the bad old records

-Changing the default DNS is plain obvious (system settings).
+Changing the default DNS is obvious —system settings.
+Making it specifically do something secure…

 DNS flush command keeps changing, eh?
 I think this is the latest: